RobinFrugte97/web-design/README.md

 - Marie prefers short sentences.
 This makes it easier to understand what the text is about.
 - Marie prefers the content to be 'To the point'.
 She want to understand what the website is about as quickly as possible.
 She is not looking for sweet-talk, it has to be direct.
-- Marie prefers emotion through text, rather than through color or any other potentially distracting aspect of design.

 2. Job
 - Job is a 21 year old guy that studies Software Development by HvA.
 He enjoys spending time on the computer.
 He is a regular visitor to the YouTube website.
 He enjoys watching videos of certain topics.